Easy Pickin's CSA: Community **Supported** Agriculture

 What's So Good About Joining a CSA?
 Plenty!

 Savings: Over the course of the season, farm stand prices are competitive with supermarket prices.
 And quality & freshness make local farm produce a better bargain for your grocery budget.

 Health: We provide a large variety of fruits & vegetables, freshly-picked at optimum ripeness.
 More variety, quality & flavor, and more vitamins: better nutrition for you.

-Convenience: A generous share of produce, ready-&-waiting for you, weekly, June through October.
+Convenience: A generous share of produce, ready for you to pick up, weekly, June through October.

 Community Strength: You support your local farmer with early season funds.
-The farmer employs local help, and supports other local businesses as well as the food shelf & soup kitchen.
+The farmer employs local workers, and supports other local businesses as well as the food shelf & soup kitchen.